eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

         *IN* ``uint16`` **ElementType**
             Enumeration indicating the type of element being created or modified.

-            Only StorageElement is supported now.
+            Only StorageExtent and ThinlyProvisionedStorageVolume are supported now.

             If the input parameter TheElement is specified when the operation is a 'modify', this type value must match the type of that instance.